Susan Campbell Hall, ground floor

 Course work taken for letter grades (mid-B or better) and P/N courses, if accompanied by the instructor’s statement that the passing grade was equal to a mid-B or better, is eligible for consideration.
 If approved, these courses can be used to satisfy relevant university master’s degree requirements.
 A Request for Transfer of Graduate Credit form (available on the Graduate School’s website) must be filed within two terms of acceptance into a master’s degree program and within two years of earning the bachelor’s degree.

 Other University of Oregon Transferred Credit.
-A maximum of 15 graduate credits earned at the University of Oregon while classified as a graduate postbaccalaureate student, a nonadmitted graduate student enrolled in the Community Education Program or in summer session, or a graduate-certification student may later be counted toward the master’s degree (see Other Graduate Classifications under General Requirements and Policies), pending school or department endorsement and Graduate School approval.
+A maximum of 15 graduate credits earned at the University of Oregon while classified as a graduate postbaccalaureate student, a nonadmitted graduate student enrolled in the Community Education Program or in summer session, or a student earning a graduate certificate may later be counted toward the master’s degree (see Other Graduate Classifications under General Requirements and Policies), pending school or department endorsement and Graduate School approval.
 This is within the overall 15-credit maximum for transfer credit to a 45-credit master’s degree program.
 Grades earned must be A+, A, A–, B+, B, or P.

 Distinction between MA and MS Degrees